sacha-l/polkadot-nfts-learning-hub/docs/guides/bitflags.md

 Collection settings are defined by a bit-field encoding information for:

-1. Item transferrability
+1. Changing deposit requirements
-2. Locking collection metadata
+2. Modifying max supply
 3. Modifying attributes
-4. Modifying max supply
+4. Locking collection metadata
-5. Changing deposit requirements
+5. Item transferrability

-This is also the order of which bits each configuration corresponds to from right to left.
+This is also the order of which bits each configuration corresponds to from left to right.

 For example, the corresponding binary value for a default collection setting is `00000` (or `0` as an integer).